erasureprotocol/express-ethereum-twitter-auth/README.md

 const consumerKey = process.env.TWITTER_CLIENT_KEY
 const consumerSecret = process.env.TWITTER_CLIENT_SECRET

 // Setup twitter OAuath.
-You can replace this with any other auth method
+You can skip this if you have your own method of auth.
-// the only requirement is that req.user.id exists if an only if the user is logged in eeta.setupAuth(app, consumerKey, consumerSecret)
+// The only requirement is that req.user.id exists if an only if the user is logged in eeta.setupAuth(app, consumerKey, consumerSecret)

 const JWT_SECRET = 'THIS_SHOULD_BE_A_SECRET'